DevMountain/react-4-afternoon/README.md

 ### Summary

 In this step, we'll create a sub router that routes to the `About`, `History`, and `Contact` components.
+This step will avoid using `detailed instructions` to provided a little bit of challenge.
+Use what you've learned from the previous steps to accomplish this one.
+If you get stuck, you can look at the `solution code`.

 ### Instructions